- Knowledge Base

 Score decay also applies to historical data.
 For example, if a rule adds 2 points for a CTA click with 100% decay in 3 months, if the CTA click happened 4 months ago, the contact won't get 2 points.

-AI Scores (Enterprise only)
+AI Scores

 For contact engagement and fit scores, you can create scores using AI.
 When you create an AI score, your contacts are evaluated to train the AI model and a score is built with recommendations based on the evaluated contacts.
+A minimum sample size of 50 contacts, containing 25 converted and 25 non-converted, is required to generate a score.

 For example, if you set Start: Marketing Qualified Lead, End: Sales Qualified Lead, Timeframe: 30 days, the AI will identify commonalities among contacts who transitioned from Marketing Qualified Lead to Sales Qualified Lead in the past 30 days and generate a score with criteria based on the insights.